LuisGMM/dotfiles/README.md

 ### i3 things

-To use i3, you can install it with `make i3`, can log out and, at the time to login, click on the settings wheel and select i3
+To use i3, you can install it with `make i3`, can log out and, at the time to login, click on the settings wheel and select i3.
+Also, to change the appearance to a black theme use `lxappearance`.

 ### Links